 How long does the dental implant process take?

 The process for dental implants ranges from one person to another but generally takes three to six months from extraction/implantation through final restoration.
-Learn more about the dental implant process.
+Learn more about the dental implant process here.

 How does a dental implant work?

-A dental implant is made up of three different components:
+A dental implant consists of three different components:

 Implant – The actual implant is a replacement tooth root, most commonly made of titanium.
 You may be familiar with the concept of hip, knee or other joint replacements and a dental implant is similar in that it replaces the root which is the support structure for the tooth.

 Abutment – An abutment attaches to the implant to connect the dental crown.
-This is placed on the implant after the implant has integrated into the bone.
+We install it on the implant after the implant has integrated with your jawbone.

 Crown – The dental crown functions as the replacement tooth.
-This can be made from a variety of materials depending on the location of the tooth in the mouth and the aesthetic goals of the patient.
+The crown is made from a variety of materials, but it depends on the location of the tooth in the mouth and the aesthetic goals of the patient.
 Dr. Doray uses a variety of tooth-like materials that provide a very natural-looking restoration.